hgmnz/flyinghopmachine/source/_posts/2015-06-14-what-in-the-world-is-that-off-flavor.markdown

 local tap water, but removed chlorine with campden tablets and boiling treatment, something that I've done successfuly in brews past.

-Here's what they had to say:
+Here's what [Peter](https://twitter.com/finack) from Cleophus Quealy had to
+say:

 {% blockquote %}
 Strong antiseptic flavor.
 The phenols in the smoke are mixing crazy with possibly the chlorine in the water.
 I would ditch the campden tables and go to carbon filtering.
 Pretty hard to diagnose with that strong off flavor.
 Biggest guess is chlorophenols esp with the smoked malts.